peacdo/hci-portal/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - see LICENSE file for details

 ## 👨‍💻 Developer